mafifafm/pxt-microbit/docs/courses/ucp-science/rocket-acceleration.md

 ## Lesson concept

-### Use the micro:bit to measure the acceleration of a rocket
+### Use the Ragga to measure the acceleration of a rocket

-Watch this short video to see how to use a micro:bit to record rocket acceleration.
+Watch this short video to see how to use a Ragga to record rocket acceleration.

 https://youtu.be/m9ntqxh8FvQ